-Two years ago, Madigan Army Medical Center’s (MAMC) Emergency Medicine Research Department initiated a project to create a realistic trauma simulator in IVR capable of running without an instructor.
+Exonicus and the Madigan Army Medical Center’s Research Department initiated a project three years ago to create the First trauma simulator capable of running without an instructor.
 The primary focus was decision training (i.e. cueing) when to initiate a blood transfusion, place a chest tube, or complete a cricothyrotomy.
 The system leverages a highly-responsive, validated physiology simulation funded by over $7 million in prior DoD based research.

 What we do

 Similar to a pilot’s flight simulator, the Trauma Simulator is a free-play virtual reality training software platform capable of training military medical personnel through dynamic physiologic responsive simulations that allow decision-training without an instructor.